artoonie/rcvis/README.md

 # Running RCVis Locally

 ## Installation
 Install `python3`, `virtualenv`, `npm`, and `postgresql` with your favorite package manager, then run `./scripts/install.sh`.
-This script will initalize a `.env` file in the root director for your secrets and configuration.
-You must supply a secret key and local host IP address before proceeding.
+This script will initalize a `.env` file in the root directory for your secrets and configuration.
+You will need to supply a secret key and local host IP address before proceeding.

 ## Running